-Note: The above list is subject to revision 9.
-A candidate will be eligible to get the benefit of community reservation only in case the particular caste to which the candidates belong is included in the list of reserved communities issued by the Central Government.
-If a candidate indicates in his/ her application form for Civil Services (Preliminary) Examination that he/she belongs to General category but subsequently writes to the Commission to change his/ her category to a reserved one, such reguest shall not be entertained by the Com-
+9. A candidate will be eligible to get the benefit of community reservation only in case the particular caste to which the candidates belong is included in the list of reserved communities issued by the Central Government.
+If a candidate indicates in his/her application form for Civil Services (Preliminary) Examination that he/she belongs to General category but subsequently writes to the Commission to change his/her category to a reserved one, such request shall not be entertained by the Commission, Similar principle will be followed for physically disabled categories also.

-While the above principle will be followed in general, there may be a few cases where there was a little gap (say 2-3 months) between the issuance of a Gov ernment Notifications enlisting a particular community in the list of any of the reserved ommunities and the date of submission of the application by the candidate.
-In such cases the request of change of comunity from General to Reserved may be consid-ered by the Commission on merit.
+While the above principle will be followed in general, there may be a few cases where there was a little gap (say 2-3 months) between the issuance of a Government Notification enlisting a particular community in the list of any of the reserved communities and the date of submission of the application by the candidate.
+In such cases the request of change of community from general to reserved may be considered by the Commission on merit.
+In case of a candidate unfortunately becoming physically disabled during the course of the examination, the candidate should produce valid documents to enable Commission to take a decision in the matter on merit.